 Are you looking for an International Baccalaureate World School in the UK?
 Here you can find a list of UK schools that have a profile in the IB World Schools Yearbook.

 The schools featured below offer at least one of the IB's four programmes: the Primary Years Programme (PYP), Middle Years Programme (MYP), Diploma Programme (DP) and Career-related Programme (CP).
 You can use the search filter below to look for schools that offer one programme in particular.

-In total there are 152 IB World Schools, all of which teach in English, and you can see the list in full at www.ibo.org.
-Of these, 121 are authorised to teach the IB Diploma, and five, including Dwight School London and International Community School, offer three IB programmes.
+In total there are 143 IB World Schools in the UK, all of which teach in English, and you can see the list in full at www.ibo.org.
+Of these, 97 are authorised to teach the IB Diploma, and six, including International School of London (ISL) and St Leonards School, offer three IB programmes.

 The UK is a leading destination country for university students from around the world and has attracted a growing contingent of high-flying international students to its independent schools over recent years, with the largest number coming from China.
 Overseas students now make up some 36 per cent of all students at the 487 boarding schools in the 1,280-member Independent Schools Council, which represents the vast majority of the sector.

 Several schools including Sherborne International offer courses to prepare international students for A-levels, while 76 offer the IB Diploma.
 International day schools have grown in number over the past decade in London, which also has French, German, Spanish and Japanese schools.
 The capital boasts the largest concentration of independent schools, which are mainly spread across Southern England and the Midlands.
 Most are selective and fees average about £31,000 per year.